cardano-scaling/hydra/docs/docs/faq/index.md

 <details>
   <summary>When Hydra?</summary>

-  Our [roadmap](https://github.com/orgs/input-output-hk/projects/21) is publicly available on Github.
+  Our <a href="https://github.com/orgs/input-output-hk/projects/21/">roadmap</a> is publicly available on Github.
 Note that there are multiple sections behind tabs to view it from different angles (as release packages, as quarters, etc...)

 </details>

 <details>